2019 Baltimore Ravens season

 On December 17, the NFL announced the rosters of the 2020 Pro Bowl which included 12 Ravens, the most of any team in 2019.
 On January 15, 2020, Orlando Brown Jr. was added to the Pro Bowl roster, which tied the 2007 Dallas Cowboys for the NFL record for most Pro Bowlers in a single season at 13.
 With a Week 16 win over the Cleveland Browns, the Ravens clinched the AFC #1 seed, gaining home-field advantage throughout the AFC playoffs, and broke 500 total points, both for the first time in franchise history.
 The 28–10 Week 17 victory over the Pittsburgh Steelers gave the Ravens their best record in franchise history, surpassing 2006.
 The Ravens finished the regular season with 3,296 rushing yards, the second most by any team in NFL history during a season behind only the 1948 San Francisco 49ers of the AAFC.
 The Ravens became the first team in NFL history to average at least 200 passing yards and 200 rushing yards per game in the same season.
 The Ravens outscored their opponents by 249 points, the highest point differential in the NFL in 2019.
 On January 3, 2020, the Associated Press released its picks for the 2019 All-Pro Team.
 QB Lamar Jackson, OT Ronnie Stanley, CB Marlon Humphrey, CB Marcus Peters, and K Justin Tucker were named to the first team and G Marshal Yanda was named to the second team.
 The five Ravens selected to the first team were the most of any NFL team.

-In the playoffs, the Ravens were upset by the Tennessee Titans in the Divisional Round, 28–12.
-Prior to their defeat, FiveThirtyEight had the Ravens as the favorite to win the Super Bowl since before Week 12.
+With their high-powered offense in the regular season, the Ravens entered the playoffs as the favorites to win Super Bowl LIV.
+However, they were instead beaten in a shocking upset by the Tennessee Titans in the Divisional Round by a final score of 28–12.

+The 2019 Ravens are widely considered one of the greatest teams to not make the Super Bowl.